2011 European Eventing Championship: Final result

 After the cross country phase, on Sunday morning, the second horse inspection was held.
 Here the horses of a Spanish and of a Polish team rider were deemed "not fit to compete", so they were eliminated.
 Because of this the Polish team now consisted only of two riders - not a complete team.

 Much changes in the individual ranking result from the show jumping phase.
 Again the German team was successful, team riders Sandra Auffarth and Michael Jung was clear in the show jumping course.
 As last rider in the competition Ingrid Klimke start in show jumping phase.
 Her horse Abraxxas, who had often faults in show jumping in the past - had six time knocked a rail down in this show jumping course.
 Klimke, now eleventh in the final ranking, comment time with the words "Sechs um - so schlecht ist er noch nie gesprungen" (six down - so bad he had never jumped before).

 German rider Michael Jung benefited from this.
 He hold his result form the dressage phase the whole competition, so he won the individual gold medal.
 Jung is now the third (after Virginia Leng and Zara Phillips) who is the current world and European eventing champion at the same time.
 The German team was because of the large gap of penalty points also after the show jumping phase in the lead.
 So Germany win the 2011 European Eventing team gold medal.

 Rank two and three in the final individual ranking are also German eventing riders: young Sandra Auffarth won at their first senior championship individual silver.
 Bronze was won by Frank Ostholt - he benefited by a refusal of the horse of his wife Sara Algotsson-Ostholt in show jumping.

-The riders of the British team had all one obstacle fault in the show jumping phase, so they lost the second place in team ranking.
+The riders of the British team all had one obstacle fault in the show jumping phase, so they lost the second place in team ranking.
 The French team rider had all one faults here, so they won team silver.